Jalen Collins: 2016

+On April 8, 2016, Collins was suspended by the NFL for the first four games of the season for violating the league's policy on performance-enhancing substances.

+On November 3, he recorded 2 solo tackles and a pass deflection in his season debut against the Tampa Bay Buccaneers, where the Falcons won 43–28.

-San Diego Chargers 33–30.
-He made his first start of the season in Week 9 after Desmond Trufant suffered a shoulder injury and was placed on injured-reserve.
-Collins recorded six solo tackles in a 24–15 loss to the Philadelphia Eagles.
+Collins replaced Desmond Trufant in this game, when Trufant suffered a shoulder injury and was placed on injured reserve.
+He went on to replace Trufant for the remainder of the season and into post-season, after his season ended with a necessary surgery.
+In Week 10, Collins recorded six solo tackles in a 24–15 loss to the Eagles.
 The next game, he made six combined tackles and a season-high three pass deflections during a 38–19 victory over the Arizona Cardinals.
-On December 24, 2016, he had a season-high recorded six solo tackles, two pass deflections, and intercepted Cam Newton for the first pick of his career, as the Falcons routed the Carolina Panthers 33–16.
-The following week, he recorded five solo tackles, three pass deflections, and intercepted Drew Brees in a 38–32 win over the New Orleans Saints.
+On December 24, he had a season-high six solo tackles, two pass deflections, and intercepted quarterback Cam Newton for his first career interception.
+The Falcons routed the Carolina Panthers 33–16.
+On January 1, 2017, Collins made five solo tackles, three pass deflections, and made his second career interception on quarterback Drew Brees in a 38–32 win over the New Orleans Saints.

-Collins finished the season with 31 combined tackles (28 solo), ten pass deflections, and two interceptions in eight games and six starts.
-With the last two victories of the season, the Atlanta Falcons managed to finish second in the NFC with an 11–5 record.
+Collins finished the season with 31 combined tackles (28 solo), ten pass deflections, and two interceptions, playing in eight games with six starts.
+With the last two victories of the season, the Falcons managed to finish second in the National Football Conference (NFC), and first in the NFC South, with an 11–5 record.
+They would go on to face the winner of the Wild Card match-up between the Seahawks and the Detroit Lions.

 On January 14, 2017, Collins appeared in his first career postseason game and recorded four solo tackles and a pass deflection in a 36–20 NFC Divisional game victory over the Seattle Seahawks.
-On January 22, 2017, he forced a key fumble after he stripped the ball away from Green Bay Packers' fullback Aaron Ripkowski and recovered it, leading to a touchdown.
-He also made three combined tackles and a pass deflection as the Falcons routed the Green Bay Packers 44–21.
-In Super Bowl LI against the New England Patriots, Collins had a team-high eleven total tackles in the 34–28 loss in overtime.
+In the NFC Conference Championship on January 22, he made a key forced fumble in the second quarter after he stripped the ball away from the Green Bay Packers' fullback Aaron Ripkowski.
+Collins recovered the ball, which started a drive resulting in a touchdown, increasing the Falcons' lead to 24–0.
+He also made three combined tackles and a pass deflection, as the Falcons routed the Packers 44–21.
+In Super Bowl LI against the New England Patriots, Collins had a team-high eleven total tackles in their 34–28 loss.

 2017

-Collins was suspended the first 10 games of the 2017 season for again violating the NFL's policy on performing enhancing substances.
-On November 21, 2017, Collins was released by the Falcons after being reinstated from his suspension.
-On December 7, 2017, he was subsequently suspended for 4 more games for unspecified reasons.
+Collins was suspended for the first 10 games of the 2017 season for his second career violation of the NFL's policy on performing enhancing substances.
+On November 21, 2017, Collins was released by the Falcons, after being reinstated from his suspension.

+On December 7, despite being unclaimed on waivers and not signing with another team, he faced his third career suspension, being suspended for 4 more games due to unspecified reasons.